-- the yarns presented by four shell elements over their diameter are situated in the plane xOy, Fig.2a; - by prescribing the displacements, the Ox directed yarns (the warp) are elastically deformed by moving their nodes in the direction Oz perpendicular to the plane of the layer in order to situate the Oy directed yarns (the weft) between the warp yarns, Fig.2b; - after activation of LSDYNA contact search \CONTACT\AUTOMATIC\GENERAL, the yarns of the model are being left in the free condition to come to the elastic equilibrium.
-As a result, a structure similar to the real fabric is obtained in the same way as the warp and the weft yarns are flexed in fabric production, Fig.2c; - after equilibrium is obtained, the elastic stresses and strains are being artificially removed in order to imitate the relaxation of stresses in real multifilament yarns; - in further analysis, the influence of possible deformation of the cross-section of a yarn can be evaluated to some extent by assuming the LSDYNA scale multiplier for the slave contact stiffness less than unity.
+- The yarns presented by four shell elements over their diameter are situated in plane xOy, Fig.2a; - By prescribing the displacements, the Ox directed yarns (the warp) are elastically deformed by moving their nodes in the direction Oz perpendicular to the plane of the layer in order to situate the Oy directed yarns (the weft) between the warp, Fig.2b; - After activation of the LSDYNA contact search \CONTACT\AUTOMATIC\GENERAL, the yarns of the model are being left in the free condition to come to the elastic equilibrium.
+As a result, a structure similar to the real fabrics is obtained in the same way as the warp and the weft are being flexed when producing the fabrics, Fig.2c; - After equilibrium is obtained, the elastic stresses and strains are being artificially removed in order to imitate the relaxation of stresses in real multifilament yarns; - In further analysis, the influence of possible deformation of the cross-section of a yarn can be evaluated to some extent by assuming the LSDYNA scale multiplier for the slave contact stiffness less than unity.